 Refresh your current policies

 Not having any harassment complaints doesn’t mean that your policies are working.
 This may mean that there is something wrong with the policy’s execution and or how it’s communicated.
 This step helps you rethink your policy and re-oil its nuts and bolts using the feedback you received from step one.
-In case of multiple offices in different locations, one could have the policies amended to the local environment as well.
+In the case of multiple offices in different locations, one could have the policies amended to the local environment as well.

 Train and communicate

 One of the most efficient methods of helping your employees navigate delicate situations is by training them how to do so and opening multiple lines of communication.
 Harassment is often nuanced and not outright assault or physical touching.
 Many times, employees will not rush to a lawyer over inappropriate comments of gestures so it is important to communicate and train them how to navigate this focusing, especially on grey areas.